arawson/20_games_challenge/02_exploding_cursors/README.md

  3. How many moves or actions it has left this turn.
 A unit must respond to these events:
  1. Taking damage.
+## Control Scheme
+ 1. A mouse or other pointer can be used to:
+    1. Select unit blocks
+	2. Activate unit actions